CosmosBI/CosmosBI.github.io/README.md

 ## Thomas Greene

 Tom is a passionate Data Enthusiast with a deep love for all things data.
 His journey began many years ago with Lotus 1-2-3 and MS-DOS, sparking a lifelong fascination with data.
 Over time, he gravitated towards the Microsoft ecosystem, captivated by its vast and powerful data platform.
 While mastering the entire Microsoft Data platform is a monumental task, Tom appreciates Microsoft’s commitment to empowering individuals with the tools and knowledge needed to excel.
-For those eager to learn and grow, he recommends exploring Microsoft Learn.
-Visit the [Microsoft Learn](https://github.com/cosmosbi/repository).
+For those eager to learn and grow, he recommends exploring [Microsoft Learn](https://learn.microsoft.com/en-us/)
 ##Work Experience

 Leads a team responsible for managing financial reporting for various insurance entities.